actions/importer-labs/readme.md

 # Prerequisites
 1. Valet is currently private and customers must be onboarded prior to using it.
 Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to inquire about being granted access.
 2. Create your own GitHub repository in your own GitHub organization or under your user with Codespaces enabled using this repository as a template.
 To do so:
-   - Navigate to the top of this repository click `Use this template`.
+   - Navigate to the top of this repository and click `Use this template`.
    - Select the owner of the new repository.
 It could be your personal username or an organization you belong to.
    - Name the repository.
    - Click `Create repository from template`.